prof-rossetti/internet-technologies/exercises/express-app/checkpoints/8-database.md

 </div>
 ```

-Notice how we are using some EJS to loop through the products and display some info about each.
+Notice how we are using some EJS syntax to loop through the products array and display some info about each.

 Finally, let's add a nav link to this products page, by adding the following contents to the "layout.ejs" file in the "views" directory: